-Class attendance (either virtual or in person) is critical in this course.
-Lectures build on preceding lectures, and missing class can make it difficult to keep up with the course material.
-Roll will be taken, and those who miss class miss important material and/or quizzes.
-Any student with more than three (3) unexcused absences may be dropped from the course.
+It's important.
+Class attendance is critical in this course.
+Lectures build on earlier discussions, and missing class can make it difficult to keep up with the course material.
+Roll will be taken, and those who miss class will miss important material and/or quizzes.
+A student with more than three (3) unexcused absences may be dropped from the course, at my discretion.

 Being absent, excused or not, does not change the responsibility for assigned work or material covered during the class.
 Excused absences require documentation.
 For University-sponsored events, students must provide written notice prior to the event.
 For all other excused absences, students should provide written documentation to the instructor as soon as possible.

-If you miss an exam due to a medical emergency or power/nework outage, please contact me as soon as it is safe to do so, and we will discuss make-up options (more info below).
+If you miss an exam due to a medical emergency or natural disaster, please contact me as soon as it is safe to do so, and we will discuss make-up options (more info below).
 Outside of these conditions (or another form of genuine emergency), no makeup exams will be given.

 If I am more than ten (10) minutes late, you should assume that I am dealing with an emergency and will not make it to class.
 Check your email and Piazza in those circumstances for further explanation.

-What if I get COVID-19?
-If I get sick, or test positive for COVID-19, we will revert temporarily to on-line instruction.
+What if I have an medical issue?
+If I get sick and attending in person would put you all at risk, we will revert temporarily to on-line instruction.
 If I have a medical emergency and am unable to teach, we will make further adjustments as necessary.

 If class is ever cancelled due to inclement weather, a University power outage, or some other unforeseen issue, exams or quizzes scheduled for that day will be given at the next class meeting unless otherwise arranged and clarified by the instructor.
 If the cancellation prevents project submissions (i.e., handin or the autograder goes down) project deadlines will be adjusted and I will post those adjustments to Piazza and the course schedule.

 Bring a laptop to class.
-We will regularly do in-class coding and other exercises, for which a laptop will be helpful.
+We will regularly do in-class programming activities and other exercises, for which a laptop will be helpful.
 Roll will also be taken electronically.
 Some students also find it helpful to follow along in class on their laptops as I demonstrate small programs and programming techniques in class.
 We will use the Linux lab machines (in 110 McAdams) as the reference computing environment for the course.
 You can use http://virtual.computing.clemson.edu/ or SSH to connect to these machines remotely.
 I strongly recommend that you run Linux, either natively or in a VM, on your laptop.
 If your laptop has a difficult time running a full VM, creating a headless VM using something like Vagrant is a great option.